ahopkins/sanic-jwt/docs/source/pages/simpleusage.rst

 Excellent.
 Now that we can generate and verify tokens, we can get to work.

 Best of luck creating an authentication scheme that works for you.
-This package was meant to be simple to use, yet highly flexible.
 If you have any questions about how to implement Sanic JWT (or to make it better), please `create an issue <https://github.com/ahopkins/sanic-jwt/issues>`_ or get in touch.